 shiny skin usually has small areas that bleed (Auspitz sign).

-Symmetry: Psoriatic plaques tend to appear on both sides of the body in the same places.
-For example, the psoriasis is usually on both knees or both elbows at the same time.
+Symmetry: Psoriatic plaques tend to appear symmetrically on both sides of the body.
+For example, the psoriasis is usually present on both knees or both elbows.

 Psoriasis of the scalp.
 Image courtesy of Hon Pak, MD.

-Nails: Nail changes are commonly observed in those with plaque psoriasis.
-The nails may have small indentations, ridges, or pits in them.
-The nails can be discolored or separate from the nail bed.
+Nails: Nail changes are common in psoriasis.
+The nails may have small indentations or pits.
+The nails can be discolored and separate from the nail bed at the fingertip.
 (See Nail Psoriasis.)

 Nail psoriasis.
 Note the classic pits and yellowish color in the nails.
 Image courtesy of Hon Pak, MD.